shapeshifter/shapeshifter-specification/docs/appendix/flex-reservation-mechanism.md

 For ISP 15 and 16, available space is given for the AGR to deviate in the opposite direction.
 **For all ISPs that are included in the contract – even when the reservation is set to 0 – the AGR is obliged to conform to the restrictions given by the FlexRequest, including the bounds of available space.**
 The AGR is also free to provide more power than agreed, as long as it contributes to the decrease in congestion.
-In this example, the resulting FlexOffer that complies to the contract must be as illustrated in the graph on the right in Figure 4-3.
+In this example, the resulting FlexOffer that complies to the contract must be as illustrated in the graph on the right in the figure above.